Institute of Resource Ecology

 - Long-lived Radionuclides in Biological Systems

-Investigation of biochemical interactions of actinides with bacteria, nematodes and plants; research on the interactions of Uranium, Neptunium, Plutonium and Curium with dominant bacteria originating from potential radioactive waste repository sites; speciation of actinides in selected plants and algae.
+Investigation of biochemical interactions of radionuclides, especially actinides with bacteria, archaea, fungi and plants; research on the interactions of Uranium, Americium, Neptunium, Plutonium and Curium with dominant microorganisms originating from potential host rocks and barrier material of nuclear waste repositories including the speciation of actinides in prokaryotic microorganisms and single-celled eukaryotic organisms.

 - Long-lived Radionuclides in Disposal Sites